Working with your cluster¶

 Creating a cluster with jobs¶

 Similarly to workspaces, to create and on-demand Spark cluster attached to a Domino job, click on Run from the Jobs menu.
-One the Start a Job dialog select the option to Attach Cluster.
+One the Start a Job dialog select the Compute Cluster step.
 Specify the desired cluster settings and launch your job.
 The job will have access to the Spark cluster you configured.

 As your command, you can use any Python script that contains a PySpark job.

 spark-submit but since it is not recognized

 automatically as one of the Domino supported job types you will need to wrap it

 with a shell script unless you included a copy as

 Below is an example of a simple wrapper

 #!/usr/bin/env bash spark-submit $@